chauff/cse1500-web-transcripts/Lecture-2.md

 The way a web site or web application (I tend to use the terms interchangeably here; the rules apply to both apps and sites) works should be self-evident; the user should not have to expend **cognitive effort** to understand what she can do.

-Consider this example of [ebay.com](https://www.ebay.com/):
+Consider this example of [ebay.com](https://www.ebay.com/) :point_down:

 ![ebay web site](img/L2-ebay.png)

 <sup>Screenshot taken on September 10, 2018</sup>

-Here, it is very clear for the user what she can do: search for products, browse through the available items via product categories and shop for the upcoming fall season.
+:point_up: Here, it is very clear for the user what she can do: search for products, browse through the available items via product categories and shop for the upcoming fall season.

-Contrast ebay with the following older example from [koopplein](https://web.archive.org/web/20140207233217/http://koopplein.nl/):
+Contrast ebay with the following older example from [koopplein](https://web.archive.org/web/20140207233217/http://koopplein.nl/) :point_down:

 ![koopplein web site](img/L2-koopplein.png)

 <sup>Screenshot taken February 8, 2014</sup>

-Here, it is not self-evident for the user how to act to achieve her goals and major questions are raised:
+:point_up: It is not self-evident for the user how to act to achieve her goals and major questions are raised:

 - How do I get to the offers?
 - What if I want to look at offers from Delft **and** Rijswijk instead of one or the other?